Top Moroccan dishes in Moroccan Cuisine

 Bastilla is the name for a very thin dough paper, called pastilla paper is originally phyllo dough.
 Hence, it is mostly prepared with fish, almonds or chicken.
 Locals serve it at Moroccan events such as weddings and banquets.
 It is also a main dish that stands out for its delicious flavour and many benefits thanks to its rich ingredients.
 In addition to that, these Moroccan dishes are ideal for the autumn season.
 It is believed to increase stamina and make the body more energetic.
 Bastilla chicken has spread from Morocco to all Arab countries.
 It is possible to make Bastilla chips at home or buy them ready-made.

 Msemen is one of the most famous and beloved Moroccan dishes.
 It is a delicious fried bread classified as a Moroccan pastry.
 Thus, it is a traditional flatbread that Moroccans usually consume twice a day.
 It is either for breakfast or as a mid-afternoon snack or teatime.
 Locals make it from flour, semolina, sugar, salt, yeast, hot water, oil and melted butter.
-They then knead mixed dough to be smooth.
+They then knead the mixed dough to be smooth.
 After that, they flatten and shape into squares.
 You can also eat it stuffed with vegetables and meat.
-Msemen is also one of the main Moroccan dishes in Ramadan.
-Msemen is a kind of food that you prepare in advance and put in the freeze.
+Msemen is also one of the main Moroccan dishes during Ramadan.
+Msemen is a kind of food that you prepare in advance and put in the freezer.
 You only need to warm it up in a few minutes on the stove or in the oven.
+Here are other Moroccan breakfast dishes.

 - Agadir Tours